Periodic Analysis

 By an analogous derivation, one could have a current-controlled resistor with the \(V/I\) characteristic \(V = f_R(I)\) and obtain the small-signal \(v/i\) relation \[ v(t) = r(t)i(t) \] where \(r(t) = \frac{d}{dI}f_R(I)|_{I=I_L(t)}\)

-A nonlinear element excited by two tones supports currents and voltages at mixing frequencies \(m\omega_1+n\omega_w\), where \(m\) and \(n\) are integers.
+A nonlinear element excited by two tones supports currents and voltages at mixing frequencies \(m\omega_1+n\omega_2\), where \(m\) and \(n\) are integers.
 If one of those tones, \(\omega_1\) has such a low level that it does not generate harmonics and the other is a large-signal sinusoid at \(\omega_p\), then the mixing frequencies are \(\omega=\pm\omega_1+n\omega_p\), which shown in below figure

 A more compact representation of the mixing frequencies is \[ \omega_n=\omega_0+n\omega_p \] which includes only half of the mixing frequencies:

-• the negative components of the lower sidebands (LSB)
+- the negative components of the lower sidebands (LSB)

-• and the positive components of the upper sidebands (USB)
+- and the positive components of the upper sidebands (USB)

 For real signal, positive- and negative-frequency components are complex conjugate pairs

-Conversion Mattrix as Bridge
+Conversion Matrix as Bridge

 The frequency-domain currents and voltages in a time-varying circuit element are related by a conversion matrix

-The small-signal voltage and current can be expressed in the frequency notation as \[ v'(t) = \sum_{n=-\infty}^{\infty}V_ne^{j\omega_nt} \] and \[ i'(t) = \sum_{n=-\infty}^{\infty}I_ne^{j\omega_nt} \] where \(v'(t)\) and \(i'(t)\) are not Fourier series, which includes only half of the mixing frequencies
+The small-signal voltage and current can be expressed in the frequency notation as \[ v'(t) = \sum_{n=-\infty}^{\infty}V_ne^{j\omega_nt} \] and \[ i'(t) = \sum_{n=-\infty}^{\infty}I_ne^{j\omega_nt} \] where \(v'(t)\) and \(i'(t)\) are not Fourier series due to \(\omega_n=\omega_0+n\omega_p\)

 The conductance waveform \(g(t)\) can be expressed by its Fourier series \[ g(t)=\sum_{n=-\infty}^{\infty}G_ne^{jn\omega_pt} \] Which is harmonics of large-signal \(\omega_p\)